Biaslan-git/goals-comment-bot/README.md

   - Bot 1 & 3: Will delete previous bot messages
   - Bot 2 & 4: Will keep all messages (history accumulates)

+#### Channel Filter (`BOT_CHANNEL_IDS`)
+Controls which channel the bot responds to (useful for discussion groups attached to channels).
+- Default: `none` (responds to all messages)
+- When set, bot will ONLY respond to messages from the specified channel
+- Example for 4 bots: `BOT_CHANNEL_IDS=-1001234567890,none,-1009876543210,none`
+  - Bot 1: Only responds to channel -1001234567890
+  - Bot 2: Responds to all messages
+  - Bot 3: Only responds to channel -1009876543210
+  - Bot 4: Responds to all messages
+- **How to get channel ID**: Forward a message from the channel to [@userinfobot](https://t.me/userinfobot)

 #### Example .env for 3 bots:
 ```env
 BOT_TOKENS=TOKEN1,TOKEN2,TOKEN3